phoenix2082/rustdays/guide/add-support-for-deleting-account-by-id.md

-# Adding support for Deleting account by id in Account Rest service #.
+# Adding support for Deleting account by id in Account Rest service.#

 If you followed throught all the guide tutorial, then delete request is simplest to implement.
 For this: